Everything you need to know about getting married in Florida!

 - Brevard County will email you the Application to Marry, and an Affidavit to print at home.

 - The documents must be signed and sworn to by both applicants in the presence of a Notary Public in your state.

 - The Notary must affix his/her stamp in the left margin, once for each of you.
 Click here for a sample.

 - Note: it is NOT a valid marriage license at this point.

-- Driver's License: Take the certified copy of the marriage license with your new social security card to a Florida Driver's License Department.
+- Driver's License: Take the certified copy of the marriage license with your new social security card to your local Driver's License Department.
 There will be a fee to process the change.

 - Bank Accounts: Take your marriage license and valid photo identification to banks, savings and loans institutions, and credit unions where you have accounts.

 - Credit Cards.
 Normally, a copy of your marriage license with a note is sufficient.
 You need to mail the information to the address the credit card company uses for correspondence.
 However, some credit card companies may be willing to change your name with a simple phone call to customer service.